 The Postal Service has recently experienced a significant increase in mail theft and associated violent crimes directed at letter carriers.
+The

-The Postal Service shares the concerns of its customers and employees, Congress, and the American public about this increased criminal activity.
-All Postal Service employees are entitled to a safe workplace and all Postal Service customers deserve the secure delivery of their mail.
-We are committed to ensuring the safety of our employees and ensuring the secure delivery of mail at every level of this organization.
-Our law enforcement and security arm, the U.S. Postal Inspection Service ("Postal Inspection Service"), leads our efforts to secure the mail and protect our employees, including through collaborative efforts to implement enhanced security measures and the investigation of criminals who commit mail theft and attack Postal Service employees.
+Postal Service shares the concerns of its customers and employees, Congress, and the American public about this increased criminal activity.
+All Postal Service employees are entitled to a safe workplace, and all Postal Service customers deserve the secure delivery of their mail.
+At every level of this agency, we are committed to ensuring the safety of our employees, as well as ensuring safe and secure mail delivery.
+Our law enforcement and security arm, the U.S. Postal Inspection Service ("Postal Inspection Service"), leads our efforts in this mission by investigating and arresting criminals who commit mail theft and attack our employees.
+The Postal Inspection Service also collaborates with the Postal Service to implement enhanced security measures to prevent these crimes from occurring.

 The Postal Service and the Postal Inspection Service are fully committed to the strategy articulated in this document.
-As it has done throughout its history, the Postal Service is committed to taking all practicable measures to ensure our nation's mail security, the safety of the men and women of the Postal Service, and provide the American public the best, most efficient service possible.
+As it has done throughout its history, the Postal Service is taking all practicable measures to ensure the safety of Postal Service employees, to safeguard the nation's mail, and to provide the best, most efficient service possible to the American public.